 Presenting a message or story through your fine art photos

 Once you have found what you want to say through your photography, you will need to decide how you want to say it, and what you want the focus to be.
 Will you use, landscapes, people or still life to express the concept?
 Trying different styles and techniques is the only way to know whether it works or not – for you and your idea.

 Pre-visualising is a good method for considering how your ideas and messages will be played out in an image.
 As Marsel van Oosten stated, ‘Pre-visualisation is visualising an image before it is made.
 Instead of merely capturing what you see in front of you, you first create the image in your head and then try to capture it.
 This is the most important creative technique that I use and know.’

 As part of this, having some experimentation with trial and error will strengthen the final results.
 It’s perfectly okay if an idea doesn’t work, just try again.

 Like other forms of photography you should still consider the kit you use, composition, colour or black and white, lighting, editing etc, and what is appropriate for the message you are sending.
-Having a good understanding and being able to control these elements will be important for creating great photographs that put across your idea.
+Having a good understanding and being able to control these elements will be important for creating great photographs that put across your fine art idea.

 You should also consider if you are taking singular photos or images as part of a series.
 Want to know how to build a portfolio for your photography?
 Tracy Calder shares some advice for how to put together a portfolio here.